Privileged Access Management (PAM)

 Regulations like GDPR, HIPAA, and PCI-DSS mandate strict controls on access to sensitive data.
 Implementing PAM helps organizations demonstrate compliance and avoid hefty fines.

-Key Components of an Effective PAM Strategy
+Key Components of an Effective Privileged Access Management Strategy

 1. Password Vaulting